Learn more about cash incentive programs that provide reimbursement for lighting improvements.

 Commercial Lighting Incentive Program

 The Lighting Incentive Program is offered to commercial, industrial, governmental and institutional customers of FirstEnergy’s Pennsylvania utilities (Met-Ed, Penelec, Penn Power and West Penn Power).
 This Program is available for retrofit/renovation of existing facilities and new construction projects.
 The Program provides incentives to encourage participants to install high-efficiency lighting equipment and controls.
+Agricultural and horticultural lighting projects will be reviewed under the Custom Equipment Program.

 - High-efficiency fluorescent tubes